the-quetzal-community/trademark-license/Readme.txt

         If the licensee distributes modified copies of the Software then the licensee has to: Replace/remove all terms, images and files containing the marks "[Trademark1]", "[Trademark2]" and "[Trademark3]".
-The copyright notices within the source code files may not be removed and have to be left fully intact.
+The copyright notices and additional terms within the source code files may not be removed in this way and must always be left intact.
 In addition, licensees that modify the Software must give the modified Software a new name that is not confusingly similar to "[Trademark1]", "[Trademark2]" or "[Trademark3]" and may not distribute it under the names "[Trademark1]", "[Trademark2]" and/or "[Trademark3]".
         The names "[Trademark1]", "[Trademark2]" and "[Trademark3]" must not be
         used to endorse or promote products derived from this Software without prior written permission from [CopyrightHolder].